How People Laugh Online in Different Languages

 In Hebrew, like in Arabic, you don’t write short vowel sounds.
 So the “a” is also implied.

-If you ever hear someone in Israel laughing sarcastically out loud (shout-out to my Israeli team, full of gentle sarcasm at the ludicrousness of business there), they’ll make this same sound: “kha kha kha kha”.
+If you ever hear a Hebrew speaker laughing sarcastically out loud, they’ll make this same sound: “kha kha kha kha”.

 If you’re looking to find out other new Hebrew phrases, one of my favourite (free!) websites is Teach Me Hebrew — you ask the author and she tells you how to say anything you want.